 - Sign-up for a My Housing Portal account.

-- Complete the University Apartment Housing application.
+- Complete the Columbia Residential application.

-Non-Columbia Housing is comprised of rooms and apartments owned and operated by landlords other than the University that are not subject to inspection or approval by Columbia University.
+Non-Columbia Housing is comprised of rooms and apartments owned and operated by landlords other than the University that is not subject to inspection or approval by Columbia University.
 Many apartments are located within convenient walking distance; others require a commute by subway or bus.
 While we cannot recommend any spaces, we can give you some help with where to look.

-Apartment Hunting Resources - Contains links to apartment listings databases, including OCHA, a free service available only to Columbia University students, as well as additional pertinent resources.
+Contains links to apartment listings databases, including OCHA, a free service available only to Columbia University students, as well as additional pertinent resources.

-Long-Term Housing Options - Contains information on the many different types of long-term residential options available to students in New York.
+Contains information on the many different types of long-term residential options available to students in New York.
 Students are advised to read the requirements for each residence carefully.

-Short-Term Housing Options - Prospective students who wish to visit Columbia or students still looking for permanent accommodations may wish to consider the short-term housing options found on this page.
+Prospective students who wish to visit Columbia or students still looking for permanent accommodations may wish to consider the short-term housing options found on this page.